Anees-ur-Rehman-1/DevOps-repo/week 04/DevOps Vs DevSecOps.md

 |Automation|Automates development processes but relies on a human team to handle security |Brings security to all stages of the development and delivery process, embracing automation to accelerate security tasks. |

+Thus, the main difference between DevSecOps and DevOps is the emphasis on security—it extends the DevOps work culture to promote shared responsibility for security practices.
+Instead of implementing security at the end of the SDLC, DevSecOps introduces it into the continuous integration and continuous development (CI/CD) pipeline.

+A successful DevSecOps strategy requires teams to embrace new security tools and techniques rather than trying to combine traditional security methods with modern DevOps pipelines.
+The DevOps process must include security tools and controls from the beginning, adapting security to the CI/CD workflow.

+This approach reduces vulnerabilities in production, minimizing the costs of addressing security issues and bugs.
+It enables scalability without compromising security, placing secure code as a core DevOps objective.
+DevSecOps brings security to all stages of the development and delivery process, embracing automation to accelerate security tasks.
+## Transitioning from DevOps to DevSecOps:
+The first step towards DevSecOps is to familiarize team members with the ideas behind security.
+Once everyone is on board with the adoption process, the organization can start making changes to the development process.
+All employees must recognize the benefits of implementing application security from the start of the SDLC.
+Although there are many security testing methods, it can be difficult to determine which method is best for a specific organization or project.
+Here is an overview of the basic testing techniques:
+•	Static Application Security Testing (SAST)—examines code to identify weaknesses.
+•	Dynamic Application Security Testing (DAST)—involves administrators identifying vulnerabilities and security gaps.
+•	Interactive Application Security Testing (IAST)—combines SAST and DAST to enable software instrumentation to screen applications.
+•	Runtime Application Self-Protection (RASP)—leverages real-time app data to enable the automatic identification and remediation of attacks without an administrator’s involvement.
+•	Software Composition Analysis (SCA)—automatically identifies third-party and open libraries in an application, identifies known vulnerabilities, and notifies users of available updates and patches.
+Code quality assessment is an important part of DevSecOps.
+It ensures that code is normalized and stable, making it easier for teams to keep it secure in the future.
+Organizations should regularly educate their developers to promote secure coding practices and ensure they implement all code changes consistently.
+Another aspect of transitioning to DevSecOps is to set up protections for applications running across distributed infrastructure rather than relying on a security perimeter.
+This implicit approach to security is easier to maintain in fast-growing and changing environments.
+Conclusion:
+In this article, we understood the key differences between DevOps and DevSecOps and showed that in many respects, DevSecOps is a subset of the DevOps methodology.
+Finally, we witnessed how the transition from DevOps to DevSecOps typically relies on tools that facilitate automated security testing, including SAST, DAST, RASP, and SCA.
+DevSecOps is widely considered to be the future of the DevOps organization—if you aren’t practicing it today, you probably will be.
+The fast organization transitions to a true DevSecOps model, the more they will be prepared to address evolving threats without compromising on agility and development velocity.